 A solar energy storage system is what makes solar power more practical and reliable.
 While solar panels generate electricity during the day, energy needs continue even after sunset.
 That’s where storage systems come in—they store excess energy so it can be used later.

-Why Solar Storage Systems Matter Today
+Why Solar Storage Matters Now

 - They provide backup during power interruptions